linkedin/shiv/docs/cli-reference.rst

 so it's overall the best choice if you target multiple platforms with a pure Python zipapp.

-If you have ``coreutils`` with at least version 8.30 on your Linux system, then you can use env shebangs *and* pass argument to Python, like in this example:
+If you have ``coreutils`` with at least version 8.30 on your Linux system, then you can use env shebangs *and* pass arguments to Python, like in this example:

 .. code-block:: shell